jlalanda/laboratorio_investigacao/Casos/JoaoSereno/README.md

 Based on this investigation the following questions were formulated:

-* Efficiency
 * RQ1: How effectively does the proposed protocol balance energy loads across devices in managed IoT networks?
 * RQ2: Can the protocol maintain stable network operations under varying load conditions and fluctuating energy availability?
 * RQ3: Is there evidence of improved device performance or user satisfaction due to more stable energy provision?
 * RQ4: How does the protocol contribute to sustainable energy practices within IoT networks?
 * RQ5: What are the benefits and potential drawbacks of a centralized load balancer in IoT networks compared to a decentralized approach?

 The authors used the Petticrew and Roberts (CITACAO) Population, Intervention, Comparison, Outcome and Context (PICOC).